Moving to Portugal: administrative procedures and international health insurance

 – Intend to settle in Portugal.

-To obtain residency status, you must stay in Portugal for at least 183 days a year, or have a principal residence there.
+In order to obtain resident status, it is necessary to stay in Portugal for at least 183 days a year, or to have a principal residence there.

 Why do foreigners in Portugal need international health insurance?